 Finding the right door color to optimize energy flow and good fortune isn't difficult.
 There's enough wiggle room so you can end up with a shade that has great curb appeal -- and eye appeal for you.

-Compass Direction Dictates Exterior Door Color
+Use Compass Direction for Front Door Color Feng Shui

-How to Find Your Door's Direction
+Find Your Door's Direction

 - Note that each harmonized element, the door-facing element, is produced by another element -- the producing element, which corresponds to more colors.